KasiaKozdon/kasiakozdon.github.io/_drafts/2024-05-09-XAI-Explainable-AI.md

 {:toc}

 # XAI: Explainable AI.
 An introduction.
 With the rapidly increasing abundance of AI in all areas of our lives, we are starting to pay more attention to how exactly its decisions are produced.
 Methodologies assisting with gaining understanding of the AI models are referred to as Explainable AI (XAI).
+These methods can highlight the main data features affecting a model's decision, indicate how robust a decisions is, and privide information needed to fix a model.
 We will talk in more detail about what XAI is and why it matters; about how the explanations can be useful, but also misleading.
 Lets start by clarifying what we mean by XAI.
 According to IBM:
 >"Explainable artificial intelligence (XAI) is a set of processes and methods that allows human users to comprehend and trust the results and output created by machine learning algorithms.
 Explainable AI is used to describe an AI model, its expected impact and potential biases.
 It helps characterize model accuracy, fairness, transparency and outcomes in AI-powered decision making."
 [0]